 Cremation jewelry, or keepsake pendants, come in many different forms, almost as many as traditional jewelry, in fact.
 Cremation jewelry can be inexpensive -- many popular pieces sell for $25 or less, or it can be an elegant 24 karat gold piece that costs hundreds (or even thousands).
-There is, as with most everything else in the memorial industry, truly something to perfectly memorialize every person and to satisfy every taste.
+There is, as with most everything else in the death care industry, truly something to perfectly memorialize every person and to satisfy every taste.

-One of the most popular forms of cremation jewelry came from a simple idea of screwing beautifully crafted pewter designs atop a small glass bottle in which a teaspoon or so of cremation ashes are stored.
+One of the most popular forms of cremation jewelry, also known as ash holders, came from a simple idea of screwing beautifully crafted pewter designs atop a small glass bottle in which a teaspoon or so of cremation ashes are stored.
 These pieces are inexpensive enough that many large families choose to buy relatively large quantities and distribute a loved one’s ashes to many different family and friends who live in a variety of locations across the globe.

 But that is just the beginning of the types of cremation jewelry available.
 Small metal pendants that feature a discreet storage place for cremation ashes are yet another popular type.
 These pieces are typically available in sterling silver or gold (or a combination of the two) and in a large number of shapes and sizes.
 Smaller ones are often a quarter of an inch or less and will fit nicely underneath a person’s clothes so that no one else will have to know that a loved-one is always close at heart.
 Larger pendants will not necessarily make for a comfort fit beneath one’s clothes, but they do have a fashionable look that does not call attention to their contents.
 And, no matter whether one chooses a large or small pendant, these pieces of cremation jewelry are available in hundreds of different molds -- everything from butterflies to crosses to seashells -- and one is surely a perfect fit for memorializing your precious loved one for the ages.